 Our goal is to initiate the systematic study of the parameterised and approximation complexity of \TemporalPaths.
-We start by showing in \cref{sec:countvsbetweenness} that \TemporalPaths is essentially equivalent to counting foremost or fastest paths or computing the respective temporal betweenness centrality.
+We provide an argument that \TemporalPaths is essentially equivalent to counting foremost or fastest paths or computing the respective temporal betweenness centrality in \cref{sec:countvsbetweenness}.

-In \cref{sec:param-hard} we investigate the parameterised hardness of \TemporalPaths and give strong evidence that the problem does not admit an FPT-algorithm for the feedback vertex number of the underlying graph as a parameter.
-More formally, we show that $\oplus$W[1]$=$FPT if such an algorithm exists.
-In \cref{sec:approx-hard} we show that it is NP-hard even to approximate the number of temporal $(s,z)$-paths in general, which motivates the study of approximate counting in more restricted settings.
+\subparagraph{Hardness results (\cref{sec:intractability}).} The main technical contribution of this paper is a reduction showing that \TemporalPaths is intractable even when very strong restrictions are placed on the underlying graph; specifically the problem is hard for $\oplus$W[1] when parameterised by the feedback vertex number of the underlying graph, which rules out the existence of FPT algorithms with respect to several common parameters.
+We also show that it is NP-hard even to approximate the number of temporal $(s,z)$-paths in general, motivating the study of approximate counting in more restricted settings.

-On the positive side, we present a number of exact algorithms for \TemporalPaths.
-In \cref{sec:ptimealgs}, we show that the problem is polynomial-time solvable if the underlying graph is a forest by providing a dynamic programming algorithm and sketch how this can be extended to the case where the underlying graph is series-parallel.
-Based on this, in \cref{sec:forestgeneralization} we give two fixed-parameter tractability results for ``distance-to-forest'' parameterisations that are larger than the feedback vertex number of the underlying graph.
-The first one uses the recently introduced parameter ``timed feedback vertex number'' and is essentially a reduction to counting weighted multicoloured independent sets on chordal graphs.
-To this end, we present an FPT-algorithm for counting weighted multicoloured independent sets on chordal graphs parameterised by the number of colours, which we believe may prove useful in the design of other parameterised counting algorithms.
-The second one uses the feedback edge number of the underlying graph as a parameter.
-We further show in \cref{sec:treewidth} that \TemporalPaths is expressible in MSO, from which we can deduce containment in FPT parameterised by the treewidth of the underlying graph and the lifetime combined.
-Lastly, we prove in \cref{sec:intervalmembership} that the problem is fixed-parameter tractably with the recently introduced parameter ``vertex-interval-membership-width''.
+\subparagraph{Exact algorithms for special cases (\cref{sec:exactalgs}).} We show that the problem is polynomial-time solvable if the underlying graph is a forest, and then use a wide range of algorithmic techniques to generalise this result in different ways.
+We show that the problem is fixed-parameter tractable with respect to two ``distance to forest'' parameterisations that are larger than the feedback vertex number of the underlying graph (timed feedback vertex number and underlying feedback edge number).
+We further show that \TemporalPaths is in FPT parameterised by the treewidth of the underlying graph and the lifetime combined, or parameterised by the recently introduced parameter ``vertex-interval-membership-width''.